frawau/aiozeroconf/README.rst

 License
 =======

-MIT, see COPYING file for details.
+GPL, see COPYING file for details.